AdobeDocs/adp-devsite-github-actions-test/src/pages/test/blocks/accordionitem-test.md

+---
+title: Test AccordionItem
+description: This is the page for Testing AccordionItems block
+---

 # Accordion Example

 Each timeline action shown in the previous table is described in detail below.
 Each description includes the payload that is sent as part of a Media Edge API request.